HaoLiu90210/haoliu90210.github.io/index.md

 I have conducted scientific research and training in the following areas or issues.
 - **Video-Text Cross Modal Understanding**: Video moment retrieval and video-text retrieval
+- **Gaming Theory for Cross-modal learning**:  Integrate gaming strategies for cross-modal learning
-- **Self-supervised Learning**: Better visual representation for images
+- **Self-supervised Learning for Vision**: Better visual representation for images
 - **Self-paced Learning**: Dynamic difficulty controlling in training
 - **Multi-modal LLM:** LLM-based cross-lingual and cross-modal reasoning